iseekwonderful/PyPathway/docs/markdowns/implement_correctness.md

 # Implementation correctness

-Here we will demonstrate the implementation correctness by comparing the result to exist implementation in R or C lang.
+Here we demonstrate the implementation correctness by comparing the result to exist implementation in R or C lang.

 ## ORA and SPIA
 The SPIA method including the result of ORA analysis thus we check the implementation of SPIA and ORA together in this section.